 - Use Cases: Suitable for scenarios where a defined set of configuration data needs to be accessed and updated across the organization, and where a hierarchy is not a critical factor.

-Hierarchy Custom Settings:
+Hierarchy Custom Settings

 - Description: Hierarchy Custom Settings extend the functionality of list custom settings by allowing you to define different values for the same setting based on the user, profile, or organization level.
 The hierarchy is used to determine which value to use in a particular context.